nexussays/nexuslib-as3/README.md

 Reflection & serialization library.
 Features deterministic JSON de/serialization, deserializing directly to typed AS objects, a structured reflection class heirarchy, and more.
 Full support for Application Domains and namespaces.

+### Audio

+`nexus.audio`

+Manage playing sounds one or in loops, controlling volume and sound effects (e.g., fading, panning).
+Sounds can be loaded from embedded resources, remote mp3s, and local files.
+Separate sound channels and volume controls for music, ambient sounds, voices, ui effects, and sound effects.

 ### Crypto & security

 `nexus.security.crypto`

-Currently only provides an HMAC class and some utilities.
+Currently provides an HMAC class and some utilities.

 ### Version control (Git)